 I remember a number of names with fondness.
 At the top of the list was Nokia, the Finnish company that brought us some of the world’s most popular phones and later smartphones.
 I was a fan of the Nokia Communicator series, and I owned a handful before they were eventually discontinued.

-Nokia was the largest mobile phone company in the world for about a decade.
+From 1998 to 2012, a span of 14 years, Nokia was the largest mobile phone company in the world.
 It was a behemoth that commanded more clout than its next four competitors put together at the time.
+And it was during this period that Europe ruled the world of mobile phones.
+Almost all the leading phone brands were European.

 From Sweden, Ericsson made some of the world’s most loved phones back then – including, the Ericsson R320, Ericsson T320s, Ericsson R380, and Ericsson T68.
 I owned both the R320s and R380 at different times.